Organisation and governance of doctoral-level education and student influence

-FHK includes colleagues with doctoral degrees who are or who may, according to university regulations, provide supervision at Södertörn University.
+FHK includes colleagues with doctoral degrees who are or who may provide supervision at Södertörn University.
 External supervisors must also participate and are invited when necessary.
 FHK cooperates with doctoral students on all issues relating to the planning and quality assurance of doctoral-level education.

 Each research area for doctoral studies has a steering committee in which the subjects are represented.
 A steering committee is a body that has the primary responsibility for your educational environment, that education is conducted in accordance with the university’s strategies and objectives and that the laws and regulations for doctoral-level education are complied with.
 Steering committees must create the right conditions for doctoral education of high quality and for admitted doctoral students to complete their studies in the stipulated time.